Poll: Midwest Abandons Trump, Fueling Democratic Advantage For Control Of Congress

 The two other polls out this week that showed the president slipping below 40 percent were CNN and Quinnipiac.
 CNN had Trump at 37 percent and Quinnipiac 38 percent.

-Slightly earlier polls which meet NPR's polling standards — from Gallup, YouGov (43 percent), Ipsos (42 percent) and Selzer (43 percent) — had Trump at or slightly above 40 percent.
+Slightly earlier polls that meet NPR's polling standards — from Gallup, YouGov (43 percent), Ipsos (42 percent) and Selzer (43 percent) — had Trump at or slightly above 40 percent.

 For context, let's look at some history to see where that ranks and what it could mean for the GOP's chances in two months.
-Just one president since polling began was below 40 percent in the last Gallup poll before a president's first midterm since polling began: Harry Truman in 1946.
-(Gallup has the most historical data on presidential approval ratings.)
+Just one president since polling began was below 40 percent in the last Gallup poll before a president's first midterm: Harry Truman in 1946.
+(Gallup has comprehensive historical data on presidential approval ratings.)

 Just 33 percent of Americans approved of the job Truman was doing less than a year after the end of World War II.
-His party wound up losing 45 House and 12 Senate seats.
-Truman's 12 Senate seat losses remain the worst for a president since at least 1934.
+His party wound up losing 55 House and 12 Senate seats.
+Truman's 12-seat loss in the Senate remains the worst for a president's first midterm since 1862, according to numbers from Vital Statistics on Congress.

 It's hard to compare to just one president, however.
 So widening out the lens, there have been plenty of presidents who were below 50 percent before their first midterm.
-And on average, their parties lost 41 House seats and 6 Senate seats.
+And on average, their parties lost 44 House seats and five Senate seats.

 A performance like that for Republicans this year would give Democrats control of both the House and Senate.
-(Democrats need a net gain of 23 seats to gain control of the House and 2 seats to take the Senate.)
+(Democrats need a net gain of 23 seats to gain control of the House and two seats to take the Senate.)

 Every election, though, has its unique factors.
 Not every president below 50 percent had as favorable a Senate map as Republicans do.
 Not every president below 50 percent had structural House district advantages because of redistricting or the fact that the opposition party has holed up in cities.
-And, since the Civil War, the country arguably hasn't been as polarized politically as it is today.
+And, arguably, not since the Civil War has the country been as polarized politically as it is today.

 But, overall, first-term midterms are not kind to the president's party.
-(On average, they have lost 28 House and 3 Senate seats dating back to Truman.)
+(On average, they have lost 29 House and three Senate seats dating back to Truman.)

 And it's even worse when the country thinks the president isn't doing a very good job.